employment readiness opportunities

-Support for individuals receiving federal food assistance from the Department of Social and Health Services (DSHS)
+Support for individuals receiving federal food benefits from the Department of Social and Health Services (DSHS).

 BFET Programs Include:

 - General Education Development (GED®) for students over the age of 21,